BryantCR/ProjectWeek/Readme.txt

 X    (1) Created data must be validated (events cannot be in the past, wall posts must include content, no duplicate data, etc)
 O    (1) Application is responsive
 O    (1) Application is publicly deployed
-O    (1) Application features an API (Can be either everything with Flask or a Client + Server)
+X    (1) Application features an API (Can be either everything with Flask or a Client + Server)

 Wireframes are attached as images to this email.

 Warmly,

-X-9
+X-10
-O-4
+O-3